10 Ways to Save 10 Minutes Every Day

 Get your exercise in when your kids are at lessons or sports

 I understand that you want to watch your kids.
 But, truth be told, I see more moms on their phones the whole time than actually watching their kids’ activities.
 This is a great time to get a little valuable time in for you!
 Try these other 6 sneaky ways to walk more steps every day, too.
+Happy bodies empower happy brains–and happy brains can help girls get their educations.

 Have kids be ready ten minutes earlier than they need to be